jancypatel/JancysBookStore/JancysBookStore/README.txt

 1210
 Run the application.
 Run successfully without any error but when I add the category.
 It added but cannot be able to see in the category list.

+1811
+Added CoverType.cs file in the models project.

+1820
+Added CoverType in applicationdbcontext file.

+1825
+performed migration in PMConsole.
+Verify Table with the Sql soe.

+1850
+Added CoverType Repository and IRepository folder in DataAccess and update that file.
+Also added covertype in unitofwork and Iunitofwork file.

+1903
+Added CoverTypeController.cs in admin>controller folder.
+Also created a folder named CoverType and added Index and Upsert.cshtml in it.
+Update these files.
+Added navigation of covertype in _Layout.cshtml and added coverType.js file in wwwroot>js folder to perform delete and update action.

+1905
+Run the application. run successfully without errors.
+I can add the Category and covertype but the added list is not visible.